 In October of that year, I agreed to let my counselor meet with my husband.
 Again, I was naive and hoped she might be able to help him.
 This ended up being a huge disaster the following year, which I will come back to.

-I Disengage with the DART Team
+I Disengaged with the DART Team at Bethlehem Baptist

 That same month I made the decision to disengage with the entire process at Bethlehem.
 They made it clear that they were frustrated with my feedback.
 They wanted to believe what they wanted to believe.
 I was emotionally exhausted, and I just wanted a break so I could focus on the Lord and heal.
 This is the letter I sent to the DART group on October 7, 2015: